 Employment Authorization Under Severe Economic Hardship

 Only students whose financial situation has changed unexpectedly and/or beyond their control may apply for Economic Hardship.
 Applicable Examples: loss of financial aid, unexpected loss of sponsorship (partial or total), substantial fluctuations in the value of currency or exchange rates, large increases in tuition, medical bills, living costs, and/or other substantial unexpected expenses.
-When processing an Optional Practical Training (OPT) request, contact Amie Limon: firstname.lastname@example.org
+When processing a request to Employmnet Authorization under Severe Economic Hardship conditions, contact Amie Limon: firstname.lastname@example.org

 Optional Practical Training (F-1 Only):

 Temporary employment for practical training that is directly related to the student's major area of study and commensurate with the degree level.
+In most cases, students request Optional Practical Training duaring their last semester prior to graduate; or during their last semester while writing the thesis.
 When processing an Optional Practical Training (OPT) request, contact Amie Limon: email@example.com

 H-1B GENERAL INFORMATION